Coronavirus digest: Mexico reports 120,000 'untested' deaths | DW | 28.03.2021

-Mexico's government has acknowledged that the country's true COVID death toll stands above 321,000, almost 60% more than the official number of 201,429.
+Mexico's government has acknowledged that the country's true death toll from coronavirus stands above 321,000, almost 60% more than the official number of 201,429.

 Mexico does little testing, and because hospitals were overwhelmed, many people died at home without getting a test.